qeesung/gitaly/STYLE.md

 clean up will occur even if a panic bubbles up the call stack.
 This means we still get resource cleanup (**IMPORTANT**).
-Also, the resource cleanup will occur in a predictable manner since each defer statement is push onto a LIFO stack of defers and are popped off one by one after function ends.
+Also, the resource cleanup will occur in a predictable manner since each defer statement is push onto a LIFO stack of defers.
+Once the function ends, they are popped off one by one.

 #### Context-Done Cleanup